We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the First and Second Golden Ages came before.

 - Anna Sewell’s Black Beauty — the first modern animal story

-- Pictures and type were beginning to improve.
+- Pictures and type saw further improvements.

 - Improvements in colour printing technology made it possible to produce cheap multicoloured plates.